pbollhorn/exam-temp/README.md

 When a new movie is planned, it is normal for the producers of the movie to hope to make a profit:

 **_Profit (USD) = Revenue (USD) – Budget (USD)_**

+We will use TMDB Data from the recent years: Perhaps 5 years, 15 years or 25 years.

+We will work with American Movies with Revenue, Budget and Profit in USD.

+We will adjust the amounts in USD for inflation and analyze everything in 2025 US-Dollars.